datawrangl3r/datawranglerblog/content/blog/10-red-vs-blue-pill-making-right-decision.md

 Think no further, Power BI will suit you better.
 The reason is, if the data source (data warehouse or transactional databases) that you are using is developed or maintained by Microsoft, you don't need an on-premises data gateway to perform your data refreshes.
 Check if your database is compatible for not being required to have an on-premises data gateway from <a href="https://docs.microsoft.com/en-us/power-bi/power-bi-data-sources" rel="nofollow noopener" target="_blank">here</a>.

+In addition to this, depending on the nature of the business, Power BI provides solutions such as PowerBI Embedded (for embedding dashboards on to your platform) or Power BI premium, if just a collaborative environment is required.

 Tableau also provides access to many data connectors and drivers to establish connectivity.
 Also, with the support of Tableau Server packages for Linux, Tableau servers have become much more efficient in managing the resources.
 Data gateways are optional unlike Power BI, where the data gateways are mandatory for non-native data sources.
+Tableau provides embedded solutions, with access to unlimited viewers too.

 ![Fig2: The choices](../../images/post/10-red-vs-blue-pill-making-right-decision/img2.gif)